Skip to main content

 Observation

-I noticed from the symbol table that check sits immediately after fun in .bss and the operation is += not assignment, which suggested computing the byte-offset index into fun that aliases check and adding the difference between easy_checker and hard_checker to redirect the pointer.
+The symbol table puts check directly after fun in .bss, and the operation is += rather than assignment.
+So compute the index into fun that aliases check, then add the difference between easy_checker and hard_checker to redirect the pointer.

 Compute the index that reaches check: index = (check_addr - fun_addr) / 4.
 Then compute num2 = easy_checker_addr - hard_checker_addr (it can be negative).
 Adding num2 to check (currently &hard_checker) turns it into &easy_checker.
 Read all four addresses from the symbol table.